 Most bachelor’s degree programs assume that you will require four years, or eight semesters, to complete your degree.
 However, the actual amount of time that you take to finish the degree can vary according to a number of different situations.

 For example, most universities put a limit on the number of credits that you can take per year, especially if you are a freshman.
 A university might state that the maximum number of hours of course work that you can take in a given semester is 18.
 Often the same school might make 15 be the standard numbers of hours that most students take, while 12 is the bare minimum of required hours.
 If you are willing to take 18 hours per semester, depending on the number of hours that are required for your program, you may be able to graduate as much as a semester or even a year early.
-This will mean that your bachelor’s program required three years instead of four.
+This will mean that your bachelor’s program required three years instead of four, or even two years.

 Reasons A Four Year Degree Could Take More Time